 Hedwig Frankfurter informs her friend Thilde Gutmann on 14 August that “Frieda Dettelbacher died 1-1/2 days after her arrival at the old age home of Delmensingen and was buried in Laupheim.
 Now Mrs. Bodenheimer, who long ago could have gone to live with her children but did not want to leave her sister, is left alone”.

 There are controversial descriptions of the living conditions at castle Dellmensingen but compared to what the nursing home inmates expected, life in the old castle was still humane.
-Sophie Bodenheimer stays here only 2 weeks, then she and the other 100 old people have to leave the castle.
+Sophie Bodenheimer stayed here only 2 weeks, then she and the other 100 old people have to leave the castle.
 From the restitution archives we hear that: “At the time of the deportation the Jewish inmates of the castle Dellmensingen were deported to Erbach-Ulm 3-4 km away and were allowed to take with them only necessities.
 The rest of the possessions were taken in by the Finance Office of Ulm as per then existing regulations.”

 The deprived were then brought to Stuttgart by train.
 What awaited them there was described by the Ulm nurse Resi Weglein:

 “Arrival in Stuttgart, transport via buses, ride to Killesberg, take-over by the Gestapo.
 Immediately upon entering the exhibition hall there were body searches during which my husband’s watch with chain and money were taken.
 Killesberg !
 That horror night remains unforgotten.
 1076 people, mostly over 65, sat on chairs and had to sleep in that condition.
 About 50 very sick patients had bad sleeping quarters … next to us were two critically ill men on a mattress.
 One of them, Dr. Robert Gutmann from the Dellmensingen home, had lost his mind in this chaos and laid himself on his paralyzed neighbors chest.
-Eight poor old people died that night, we left 12 behind to die.”
+Eight poor old people died that night, we left 12 deathly sick behind.”

 The next day the train went from the Stuttgart Northern station to the concentration camp Theresienstadt.
 Later Sophie Bodenheimer might have met up there with some friends and acquaintances from Goeppingen as she too is quartered on the floor of the roof of the Dresden barracks.
 About this place of agony Johanna Gottschalk writes from her own experience: “Most of the transported people were placed on the roof’s floor of Theresienstadt’s “Dresdner Barracks”, i.e. the people were lying on the floor, during the first weeks without anything underneath, only with what they were wearing on their bodies.
 The toilets were on a lower level and there were few of the older people who could reach them in timely fashion, since most of them were ill with diarrhea during the first days.”

-Sophie Bodenheimer dies on 24 September 1942 under these murderous circumstances.
+Sophie Bodenheimer already died on 24 September 1942 under these murderous circumstances.
 On the “Death Notice” the (Jewish) doctor puts 'Heart Asthma' as the cause of death.
 He had to fill out the column and could not indicate the true cause.
 But for sure Sophie Bodenheimer died from a heart condition since her heart had been broken by the Nazi-Germans.

 Sophie Bodenheimer and Frieda Dettelbacher are not the only ones from the near relatives to perish.
 Sophie’s niece Jenny Kraemer who had lived in Kassel was murdered in 1942 in Sobibor; her sister Frieda Kraemer who lived in Nuernberg was deported the same year to Izbica and subsequently murdered.
 Both were daughters of Flora Kraemer, nee Dettelbacher, an older sister of Sophie’s.